Skip to main content

 Learning Objectives

-• Understand the meaning and legal provisions of partner retirement under the Indian Partnership Act, 1932
+• Understand the meaning and legal modes of retirement of a partner.

-• Calculate new profit sharing ratio of continuing partners after retirement
+• Calculate the new profit sharing ratio and gaining ratio after retirement.

 Frequently Asked Questions